lbeckman314/liambeckman.com/assets/quotes.md

-"Everybody betrayed me!
-I fed up with this world." -Johnny (*The Room*, Tommy Wiseau) "Mary wished to say something very sensible, but knew not how." -the narrator (*Pride and Prejudice*, Jane Austen) "I am shocked — shocked — to find that gambling is going on in here!" -Captain Louis Renault (*Casablanca*) "I only want to live in peace, plant potatoes and dream!" -Tove Jansson (Moomin: The Complete Tove Jansson Comic Strip, Vol. 1)
+"Mary wished to say something very sensible, but knew not how." -The Narrator (*Pride and Prejudice*, Jane Austen) "I am shocked — shocked — to find that gambling is going on in here!" -Captain Louis Renault (*Casablanca*) "I only want to live in peace, plant potatoes and dream!" -Tove Jansson (Moomin: The Complete Tove Jansson Comic Strip, Vol. 1)
 "When are you going to stop being John Boy, and start being John Man" -Sarah (*The Waltons* Season 1 Episode 23 The Townies) "Computers make excellent and efficient servants, but I have no wish to serve under them.
 Captain, a starship also runs on loyalty to one man, and nothing can replace it or him." -Spock (Star Trek Season 2 Episode 24 The Ultimate Computer)
-"Join me or die.
-Can you ask anything less?" -Mr. Sparkle (The Simpsons, Season 8 Episode 22, In Marge We Trust) "Louis, I think this is the beginning of a beautiful friendship" -Rick (Casablanca) "Yes but now our consciences are clean, and the healing can begin." - Bullwinkle (The Adventures of Rocky and Bullwinkle, 2000)
+"Louis, I think this is the beginning of a beautiful friendship" -Rick (Casablanca) "Yes but now our consciences are clean, and the healing can begin." - Bullwinkle (The Adventures of Rocky and Bullwinkle, 2000)
 "I ain't no clown town snitch baby!" -BMO (Adventure Time) "Right on." -Theme from Shaft (Isaac Hayes)
-"You're constant harrassment of the female gender makes me sick..." -Jake the Dog (Adventure Time) "...you must look within yourself to save yourself from your other self.
+"...you must look within yourself to save yourself from your other self.
 Only then will your true self reveal itself." -Zuko (The Last Airbender)
 "Gort!
 Klaatu barada nikto!" - Helen Benson (The Day The Earth Stood Still) "Hachi machi!" -Jay Sherman (The Critic)